No-Name-Yet-Exist/Conceptual-Topology/formal.md

 # Conclusion
 In this work, we have proposed a formal framework for Semantic Algebraic Operators, extending the structure of Conceptual Topology and Semantic Circulation.
 By introducing operators such as σ, ⊕, and ⊖, and formalizing their algebraic properties, we have shown that semantic flow can be systematically represented and manipulated.
 Future work will explore the development of a complete Semantic Operator Algebra and its applications in semantic DSLs, cognitive modeling, and cross-linguistic analysis.

+## Future Work

+- Full formalization of Semantic Morphism Set Algebra.
+- Extension of σ operator to modal and aspectual semantics.
+- Empirical validation using vector-based semantic spaces.
+- Application to cross-linguistic semantic flow modeling.

 <div style="page-break-after: always;"></div>